SergeyMi37/apptools-admin/README.md

 [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Platform for creating applications for administration.
+## Platform for creating applications for administration and tools for technical support and DBMS administrator.

-Application tools for technical support and DBMS administrator.
 View and edit arrays, execute queries, including JDBC/ODBC, sending results to email as XLS files.
 A few simple graphs on the protocols of the system.
 This solution can be installed in earlier versions of Caché and Ensemble (tested 2016.1+).
 This can be done by importing xml.

 ## What's new